37) Master Of My Domain Only In My Lord’s Likeness

 “Blessed be the Lord God, the God of Israel…and let the whole earth be filled with his glory; Amen, and Amen.”
 (Psalm 72:18-19)

-4) Subdue the earth.
-To subdue is to bring under control.
+4) Subdue the earth – bring under control.

 “For thou hast girded me with strength unto the battle: thou hast subdued under me those that rose up against me.”
 (Psalm 18:39)